Focus on drones in Ambarella results after steep stock fall

-SAN FRANCISCO Drones and GoPro (GPRO.O) will be in the spotlight on Thursday when Ambarella (AMBA.O) posts its latest quarterly results after a recent selloff that has left the video chipmaker's once-stratospheric stock low enough to catch the eye of potential suitors.
+SAN FRANCISCO Dec 3 Drones and GoPro will be in the spotlight on Thursday when Ambarella posts its latest quarterly results after a recent selloff that has left the video chipmaker's once-stratospheric stock low enough to catch the eye of potential suitors.

-Ambarella became an investor favorite last year thanks to stellar growth of top customer GoPro (GPRO.O).
+Ambarella became an investor favorite last year thanks to stellar growth of top customer GoPro.
 However, its reliance on the maker of sports cameras is increasingly seen as a liability.

 Still, the video processor specialist remains one of the fastest-expanding chipmakers in an industry caught in a wave of M&A as larger, sluggish players struggle to expand.

 After hitting a record high in July, its stock has slumped 50 percent due to worries about slower growth at GoPro.
 That has pulled Ambarella's valuation down from as high as 50 times expected earnings, to 17, according to Thomson Reuters data.
-That is below larger players Nvidia (NVDA.O), at 25, and Texas Instruments (TXN.O), recently at 19.
+That is below larger players Nvidia, at 25, and Texas Instruments, recently at 19.

 "Now that it has pulled back and you could justify it as being closer to an industry multiple, I think the potential for an acquisition increases," said Needham analyst Quinn Bolton.
 "It's got one of the best technical teams in the Valley so I have to think there are larger companies who might love to bring that technical ability in."